dmbarbour/wikilon/docs/AwelonLang.md

 ## Error Annotations

 An `(error)` annotation marks a value erroneous and non-applicable.
 We cannot observe an error value with operator `a`.
+Attempting to observe the error value would prevent further rewrites.

         [B][E](error)a == [][E](error)a d [B]

-That is, we simply halt rewriting wherever we attempt to apply the error value.
-But an erroneous value can otherwise be bound, copied, dropped like normal.
+An erroneous value can still be bound, copied, dropped like normal.
+It only causes problems when we try to observe it.

 ## Garbage Data